hyungmogu/ctci/README.md

         - Must use of both uppercase and lowercase letters
         - Must include of one or more numerical digits
         - Must include of special characters, such as @, #, $
-        - Cannot contain the username or parts of the user’s full name, such as his first name
+        - Cannot contain the username or parts of thde user’s full name, such as his first name
     - Submitted the project for a review

 2. Finished 'Django ORM' course in Team Treehouse for Python Web Tech Degree